ikorolev72/youtube_subtitles/README.md

 ##  What is it?
 ##  -----------
 Several youtube files haven't subtiles ( for example for very long videos ).
-This project take youtube video and transcribe, ans save result into WEBVTT subtitles.
+This project take youtube video and transcribe, then save result into WEBVTT subtitles.

-This project AWS services like _S3_ and _AWS Amazon Transcribe_ and require AWS account.
+This project use AWS services like _S3_ and _AWS Amazon Transcribe_ and require AWS account.
-Required:
+Required soft :

   + youtube-dl
   + ffmpeg
   + awscli
-  + S3 folder

 ##  The Latest Version